KnpLabs/KnpLastTweetsBundle/README.markdown

 )
 ```

-Buzz is required to install for using this bundle.
+Buzz is required to use this bundle.

 You should configure it in config.yml by adding